OR13/draft-steele-transparency-service/draft-steele-transparency-service.md

 The terms "cose-sign1" and "cose-key", and "cose-key-set" are defined in {{-COSE}}.

 issuer:
 : A name for the entity that produces a cose-sign1.
+Issuers are identified by Identity Documents.

 opaque-signature:
 : A cose-sign1 as decribed in {{-COSE}}.